 - Enter a fast track to successful and rewarding careers

 Our expert faculty combine scholarship, business experience and teaching excellence to help students become more aware of the challenges that face global business leaders and develop the tools, competencies, and long-range mindset needed to meet these challenges.
 Our management curriculum emphasizes a strategic orientation towards managing people, leading individuals and organizations through times of change, and work on actual HR/OD consulting projects.
 We also promote the values of ethical leadership and sustainable business practices.

 An MBA in Management can be used to pursue a wide variety of career opportunities.
 Those already employed in technical areas of business can use their management degrees to pursue managerial and leadership tracks in their companies.
 Students can also use their applied knowledge to pursue careers in management consulting or in mid-to-upper level managerial positions.

 The MBA program consists of 42 credits.
-In addition to the requirements set forth by each specialization (10 of 42 credits) and the capstone course (2 of 42 credits), all students must complete the Silberman College of Business core requirements for the Master of Business Administration (MBA) degree (18 of 42 credits) that includes:
+In addition to the requirements set forth by each specialization and the capstone course, all students must complete the Silberman College of Business core requirements for the Master of Business Administration (MBA) degree that includes: